BumblebeeBat/FlyingFox/docs/coin_creation.md

 The following proposal is for a POW system that would allow any amount of new coins to be created in a day.
 If I had a $ trillion, and I wanted to turn it all into cryptocurrency, I could.
 The market cap would be $1 trillion higher.
 The price of individual coins remains unchanged.

+## Small blockchain example

+Before dilution:
+A owns 33% of the coins.
+B owns 33% of the coins.
+C owns 33% of the coins.
+33% of the coins is worth about the same as 10,000 meals of food.

+The investment that dilutes is:
+D burns electricity worth about 10,000 meals of food in POW.

+After dilution:
+A owns 25%
+B owns 25%
+C owns 25%
+D owns 25%
+25% of the coins is worth the same as about 10,000 meals of food.

+Maybe we should charge D a couple percentage higher or lower than that, I am not sure.

 ## Startup example

 Startups are optimized to increase in value very quickly.
 We can repurpose their design choices to make a blockchain with a fast-growing market cap.